What is the Physical Web?

 This simplicity is a big advantage for the Physical Web over iBeacons, which typically take skilled installers to “pair” with individual beacons during setup and “tune” the beacon network.
 It often costs more to install an iBeacon than to buy it.

-PHY.net also has an “easy-install” feature that enables Physical Web beacons to automatically set general configurations based on preset account preferences, which even further simplifies beacon installs.
+The PHY platform also has an “easy-install” feature that enables Physical Web beacons to automatically set general configurations based on preset account preferences, which even further simplifies beacon installs.

 As a matter of fact, they do – much longer.
 This is because of differences in the underlying protocols and in their purposes.
 Because a primary function of iBeacons is to track people, they have to broadcast more frequently to be able to monitor people’s movements, while Physical Web beacons just have be there when people look.